robotsorcerer/robotsorcerer.github.io/about.md

 %}
 <br>

 The CyberKnife system (see Fig 2), in spite of its advanced mode of delivery, requires a frame or immobilization mask, and is incapable of real-time closed-loop feedback head motion corrections when the treatment beam is on.
 The CyberKnife Synchrony only executes _a-priori_ trajectories, and is only FDA-approved for lung tumors' treatment; correction requirements in systems such as this require far less accuracy, typically \\(< 5mm\\)<sup>[Keall-Report]</sup>than brain targets.
-Additonally, real-time closed-loop head motion compensation for the CyberKnife system is inhibited by its high load-to-weight ratio; at 160kg the load at the end of a long robotic arm would require rapid movement in response to random real-time head pose changes.
-Its high rigidity and setup distance from the patient magnifies error from the shoulder out to the end effector.
-This is a recipe for large end effector velocities and acceleration that would significantly affect dose delivery.
+Additonally, real-time closed-loop head motion compensation for the CyberKnife system is inhibited by its high load-to-weight ratio: at 160kg, its high rigidity and setup distance from the patient magnifies error from the shoulder out to the end effector.
+This is a recipe for large end effector velocities and acceleration that  significantly affects dose delivery.

 Frameless and maskless (F&M) positioning systems is an emerging non-invasive immobilization system in radiosurgery that works without utilizing rigid masks and frames so as to ensure dose delivery precision while keeping the patient comfortable during treatment.
 The goal is to correct patient motion, ideally with a closed-loop feedback controller implemented on a high-precision robotic system in real-time during RT.
-Recent F&M research research directions include the steel-cast assembled 4-DOF robot of [Wiersma Group][Xinmin4DOF] which corrected translational motion and a pitch rotational head motion; the HexaPOD parallel manipulator of [Coventry Uni's Group][HerrmannHexaPODMPC] which utilized a system identification and model predictive control approach to correct a tumor position on an Hexapod, or the in-house fabricated 6-DOF Stewart-Gough platform of [Wiersma Group][BelcherThesis].
+Recent F&M research research directions include the steel-cast assembled 4-DOF robot of [Wiersma Group][Xinmin4DOF], which corrected translational motion and a pitch rotational head motion; the HexaPOD parallel manipulator of [Coventry Uni's Group][HerrmannHexaPODMPC], which utilized a system identification and model predictive control approach to correct a tumor position on an Hexapod; or the in-house fabricated 6-DOF Stewart-Gough platform of [Wiersma Group][BelcherThesis].
 However, these systems share common drawbacks e.g.

-+ given their constant-curvature end-effectors/platforms, they are incapable of providing sophisticated manipulation eg for the inadvertent respiratory motions that often induce deviation from a target;
++ given their constant-curvature end-effectors/platforms, they are incapable of providing sophisticated manipulation e.g. for the inadvertent respiratory motions that often induce deviation from a target in RT;

 + being made out of rigid bodies, the attenuation of ionizing radiation dose has to be factored into treatment plans when these systems get commissioned; and